chipsalliance/fpga-tool-perf/README.md

 ### Project

-Projects are .json files in the project directory.
+The project directory contains YAML file configurations for each project.
 Project names shouldn't contain underscores such that they are clearly separated from other fields when combined into folder names.

 ### Inserting a New Project into fpga-tool-perf